mindingyao/IANet/README.md

 **Each dataset corresponds to a txt path file, with each row arranged by img_path, gt_path and flow_path.**

 ## Training
-1. Download the train dataset (containing DAVIS16, DAVSOD and DUTS-TR) from [Baidu Driver](https://pan.baidu.com/s/1F2RrcgJylUMYkWiUAoaL2A) (PSW:wuqv).
+1. Download the training dataset (containing DAVIS16, DAVSOD and DUTS-TR) from [Baidu Driver](https://pan.baidu.com/s/1F2RrcgJylUMYkWiUAoaL2A) (PSW:wuqv).
 2. Download the pre_trained ResNet34 [backbone](https://download.pytorch.org/models/resnet34-333f7ec4.pth) to your specified folder.
 3. The training of entire model is implemented on a NVIDIA TITAN X (Pascal) GPU:
 - Run `python main.py --mode=train`